PrismarineJS/mineflayer-navigate/README.md

 [![NPM version](https://img.shields.io/npm/v/mineflayer-navigate.svg)](http://npmjs.com/package/mineflayer-navigate)
 [![Build Status](https://github.com/PrismarineJS/mineflayer-navigate/workflows/CI/badge.svg)](https://github.com/PrismarineJS/mineflayer-navigate/actions?query=workflow%3A%22CI%22)

-Deprecation notice : this library is a simple example of pathfinding and works well for the simple cases, you can study its code.
+**Deprecated package** : this library is a simple example of pathfinding and works well for the simple cases, you can study its code.
 However if you need something more robust, we advise to use https://github.com/Karang/mineflayer-pathfinder instead

 A library to help your mineflayer bot navigate around the 3D world using the A* algorithm.